It is time to prepare your online store for Black Friday Cyber Monday!

 22. Have You Started Retargeting Old Traffic and Previous Customers?

 By now we know how much easier and more cost-effective it is to convert existing customers than brand new ones.
 As part of your marketing strategy, it is vital to include remarketing strategies targeting both previous traffic and previous customers.
 Shoppers are about to be bombarded by marketing messages, but if they remember your brand or have bought from you before, they are more likely to choose you over your competitors.
+Here are three guides to get you set up:

 23. Have You Created Your Email Marketing Strategy?